haoyung/haoyung.github.io/_posts/en/2024-04-19-Precisely Measuring TDS.md

     </div>
 </div>

-Figure 1 visualizes Tables 2 and 3, with VST on the left and Difluid on the right.
+Figure 1 visualizes Tables 2 and 3, with VST on the left and DiFluid on the right.
 Error bars represent a 95% confidence interval (roughly two standard deviations).

 <div class="row mt-md-5 mt-4 mb-md-5 mb-4 justify-content-center text-center">
     <div class="col-md-12">